Sizing first. Brand second.

 What brands should you compare against GREE FLEXX?

-Most buyers should compare GREE FLEXX with Bosch IDS Premium, Daikin Fit and Midea EVOX before signing.
+Most buyers should compare GREE FLEXX with Bosch IDS, Daikin Fit and Midea EVOX before signing.
 That gives you a better read on equipment tier, installer design quality, and quote pressure.

 How strong is GREE FLEXX on warranty and support?